michealengland/micheal-dev-2/src/content/blog/ghcli-1-installing-and-authorizing-the-GitHubCLI.md

 ```

 _ℹ️  If you encounter authorization issues and need to restart the process, you can delete or rename your current `.ssh` config directory and begin again at any time.
 The location of this directory may vary depending on your machine._

+## Takeaways
+Now that we have the GH CLI authorized you're ready to begin using it.
+In the next blog to be released in this series, we'll discuss initializing a repo.